coinbase/coinbase-advanced-py/README.md

 ## Authentication
 Authentication of Cloud API Keys is handled automatically by the SDK when making a REST request.

-However, if you wish to handle this yourself, you must create a JWT token as detailed in the Cloud API docs [here](Todo--add link).
+However, if you wish to handle this yourself, you must create a JWT token and attach it to your request as detailed in the Cloud API docs [here](https://docs.cloud.coinbase.com/advanced-trade-api/docs/rest-api-auth#making-requests).
 You can use the built in `jwt_generator` to create your JWT token.
 For example:
 ```python
 from coinbase import jwt_generator